infectedxd/Xfected-Selfbot/readme.md

 ## Prerequisites

-- Node.js installed on your system
+- Python installed on your system
 - Discord user ID (to be added to line 41)
 - Discord selfbot token (to be added as an environment variable)